AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 model versioning flow for classifiers.
 This flow can be and should be extended and made more complete, depending on the use case.
 For example, by using a second metric for when a tie happens in the first one.

+I hope that you have learned at a thing or two from this post.
+If there are any mistakes or if you have questions please do not hesitate to reach out to me.

 [Example Repository]: https://github.com/AnesBenmerzoug/mlflow_model_versioning